 On the first cluster node, add all needed shared disks using Add New Device > Hard Disk.
-Disk sharing should be left as Unspecified (default) and Disk mode as Independent - Persistent.
-Attach it to the controller(s) created in the previous steps.
+Leave Disk sharing as Unspecified (default) and Disk mode as Independent - Persistent.
+Then attach it to the controller(s) created in the previous steps.

 Continue with the remaining WSFC nodes.
 Add the disks created in the previous step by selecting Add New Device > Existing Hard Disk.
 Be sure to maintain the same disk SCSI IDs on all WSFC nodes.